Emily Hansel (she/they) is a San Francisco-based dancer, choreographer, dance teacher, arts administrator, and artist advocate.

-Emily has trained for 12 years in ballet, modern, jazz, tap, contact improvisation, Gaga, and Countertechnique.
-She began her dance training in Rochester, Minnesota at Allegro School of Dance and Minnesota Youth Ballet Academy.
-Emily performed with Minneapolis’s Metropolitan Ballet, danced in several projects at the Ritz Theater in Minneapolis, and founded the Summer Choreography Workshop in Rochester.
-She attended the summer intensives of Alonzo King LINES Ballet, the San Francisco Conservatory of Dance, and American Ballet Theatre.
+Originally from Rochester, Minnesota, Emily began her dance training at Allegro School of Dance and Minnesota Youth Ballet Academy.
+This training was augmented by the summer intensives of Alonzo King LINES Ballet, the San Francisco Conservatory of Dance, and American Ballet Theatre.
 In 2012, Emily received the Homer Avila Award from Alonzo King LINES Ballet.

 Emily received their BFA in Dance from the University of South Florida, where they performed in works by Ohad Naharin, Alonzo King, Robert Moses, Maurice Causey, Bliss Kohlmyer, Paula Nunez, Andrew Carroll, Jeanne Travers, and Xiao Xiang Rong among others and served as President of the Student Dance Production Board.
 In 2014, Emily attended the American Dance Festival School where she worked with choreographer Carl Flink and performed in his ADF-commissioned piece, Unkindness of Ravens.
 In 2015, she performed at the International Creative Dance Seminar at the Beijing Dance Academy and traveled to France with USF's Dance in Paris Program.
 Upon her graduation in 2016, Emily received the awards of USF Undergraduate Scholar, King O'Neal Scholar, and Provost's Scholar.
 She then relocated to San Francisco.